opencast/opencast/docs/guides/admin/docs/configuration/database.md

 server).
 It shall only be a guide for people with no experience setting up MySQL/MariaDB and to help them get things running.

-*Notice:* If your distribution still ships with MySQL instead of MariaDB, the installation should still be very much the same.
-Only the names will of course change.
+*Notice:* If your distribution includes MySQL instead of MariaDB, the installation should still be very much the same.

 First you have to install the MariaDB server.
 Usually you would do that by using the package management tool of you distribution.
 On RedHat based systems (CentOS, Scientific Linux, …) this should be: